 Test hands-on programming skills

-This test type allows you to test a candidate’s hands-on programming skill as against testing only the algorithmic coding knowledge.
+This question type allows you to test a candidate’s hands-on programming skill as against testing only the algorithmic coding knowledge.
 You can also assess how familiar candidates are with the concepts of code structure, file hierarchy, various frameworks, and libraries within Java.

 Problems based on real-life scenarios